TL;DR

 Specialist Cover: Business and Fleet Insurance

 A standard car insurance policy only covers social, domestic, and pleasure use, plus commuting to a single place of work.
-If you use your vehicle for any other work-related purpose—such as visiting multiple sites, carrying business goods, or making deliveries—you need Business Car Insurance.
+If you use your vehicle for any other work-related purpose—such as visiting multiple sites, carrying business goods, or making deliveries—you may need Business Car Insurance.

 For companies operating two or more vehicles, Fleet Insurance is the most efficient and cost-effective solution.
-A single policy can cover all vehicles (cars, vans, HGVs) and all drivers, simplifying administration and often reducing the overall cost per vehicle.
+A single policy may cover all vehicles (cars, vans, HGVs) and all drivers, simplifying administration and often reducing the overall cost per vehicle.
 These policies are tailored to commercial risks and are essential for meeting your legal obligations as an employer.

 As a specialist broker, WeCovr has extensive experience in sourcing tailored and cost-effective fleet insurance policies for businesses of all sizes, from a handful of vans to a large mixed fleet of cars and HGVs.